Essential closed surfaces and finite coverings of negatively curved cusped 3-manifolds

-Indeed, Claim 2 follows easily from the fact that $a_{0}$ is a geodesic of $S$ and thus the angle formed at $v$ in $S$ by the geodesic segments $[a_{0} (t_{0}-\varepsilon),a_{0}(t_{0})]$ and $[a_{0}(t_{0}),a_{0}(t_{0} +\varepsilon)]$ must be $\geq \pi$ at each side of $a_{0}. $
+Indeed, Claim 2 follows easily from the fact that $c_{0}$ is a geodesic of $S$ and thus the angle formed at $v$ in $S$ by the geodesic segments $[c_{0} (t_{0}-\varepsilon),c_{0}(t_{0})]$ and $[c_{0}(t_{0}),c_{0}(t_{0} +\varepsilon)]$ must be $\geq \pi$ at each side of $c_{0}. $

 Furthermore, in case (3) the following particular situation can happen: in $U^{+}$ (or in $U^{-}$) there are exactly three edges emanating from $v,$ see Figure 5(a).
-In this case the vertex $v$ will be referred to as a \textit{specific vertex }of $a_{0}$ and we claim that:
+In this case the vertex $v$ will be referred to as a \textit{specific vertex }of $c_{0}$ and we claim that:

-\textit{Claim 3}: In case (3), we may isotope locally the geodesic $a_{0}$ in $U$ and take a curve $a_{0}^{\prime}$ which transverses $U$ through $U^{+}$ and it intersects the three edges lying in $U^{+}$ in interior points of them; furthermore $a_{0}^{\prime}$ does not intersect more than three consecutive edges of $\mathcal{T}$ abutting at $v;$ see Figure 5(b).
+\textit{Claim 3}: In case (3), we may isotope locally the geodesic $c_{0}$ in $U$ and take a curve $c_{0}$ which traverses $U$ through $U^{+}$ and intersects the three edges lying in $U^{+}$ in interior points; furthermore $c_{0}^{\prime}$ does not intersect more than three consecutive edges of $\mathcal{T}$ abutting at $v;$ see Figure 5(b).